EugTech/Open-Eugene/docs/moz-blog-post.md

 ![](https://cdn-images-1.medium.com/max/2000/0*T99GVjWyRA55eSJ6)

-Mozilla Foundation makes it rain grant money all over the world for all sorts of well intended projects.
+Mozilla Foundation makes it rain grant money all over the world for many well intended projects.
 We experienced this locally when Eugene participated in the Mozilla Gigibit Cities program in 2017–2018.
-They host a festival every year in London where teams from all over the world get together to celebrate the projects they are working on, provide great experiential spaces, hold workshops on things people care about and generally get to see each other briefly IRL (In Real Life).
+Moz hosts a festival every year in London where teams from all over the world get together to celebrate the projects they are working on, provide great experiential spaces, hold workshops on things people care about and generally get to see each other briefly IRL (In Real Life).

-I was lucky enough to attend by invitation as part of my attendance in Mozilla Open Leaders program and a stipend from the aforementioned Mozilla Gigibit Citys grants.
-It’s unclear how I stumbled into such luck, but it’s likely related to the time and energy spent collaborating with the Eugene Grantees.
+I was lucky enough to be invited as part of my attendance in Mozilla Open Leaders program and a stipend from the aforementioned Mozilla Gigabit Cities grants.
+It’s unclear how I stumbled into such luck, but it’s likely related to the time and energy spent collaborating with the Eugene grantees.

 ## What’s “Open” ?

 ![](https://cdn-images-1.medium.com/max/2000/1*6bYWYmXhlVLSwI1A5z5aLA.png)

 Tech folks know about “open-source software” that’s shared with the community.
-DIY project builders know about “open hardware” and share and remix projects openly on sites like Instructables.
+DIY builders know about “open hardware” and share and remix projects openly on sites like Instructables.
 Scientists and government agencies talk about “open data”.
-Mozilla Open Leaders, the training I’m going thru now, teaches “working open” defined it as:
+Artists release art under creative commons licenses.
+Mozilla Open Leaders teaches “working open” defined it as:

 * Easy to understand,